Privacy Notice for Staff

 The Royal Devon is one of the highest performing healthcare organisations in Europe with a proven international reputation for its quality of care, information technology, clinical education and training and research.
 The Trust employs more than 9,500 staff.

-Our Trust is registered with the Information Commissioner’s Office (ICO) to process personal and special categories of information under the Data Protection Act 2018) and our registration number is:
+The Royal Devon is registered with the Information Commissioner’s Office to process personal and special category information under UK Data Protection legislation.

 For further information please refer to the ‘Information Governance’ page